fenago/katacoda-scenarios/azure-functions/azure-functions-trigger-queue/steps/3/text.md

 6. Click **Create** to create your function.

-Next, you connect to your Azure Storage account and create the samples-workitems container.
+Next, you connect to your Azure Storage account and create the `myqueue-items` storage queue.